ON THIS PAGE

 The Temple In Jerusalem Would Be Destroyed

-Jesus had just emerged from the temple and about to leave when His disciples came up to point out the beauty of the buildings.
-Jesus' response?...
-"Do you not see all these things?
+Jesus' response to the disciples' extolling the beauty of the Temple - "Do you not see all these things?
 Truly I say to you, not one stone here will be left upon another, which will not be torn down."
 (Matthew 24:1-2, Luke 21:5-6 NASB)

 This happened exactly as predicted.
 After a siege of several months, Titus invaded Jerusalem in A.D.
 70, and reduced the city to rubble.
-The Romans pretty much dismantled the temple, leaving few stones standing on another.
+The Romans pretty much dismantled the temple.
+The only few stones left standing on another were part of the outer wall, not the temple itself.

-Yet, in spite of this "seal", Mohammed was quite clear that he could not see "the unseen".
+Yet, in spite of being referred to as the the seal of the prophets , Mohammed was quite clear that he could not see "the unseen".

 Say, "I hold not for myself [the power of] benefit or harm, except what Allah has willed.
 And if I knew the unseen, I could have acquired much wealth, and no harm would have touched me.
 I am not except a warner and a bringer of good tidings to a people who believe."
 [Sura 7:188 Surat Al-'A`raf]